 Welcome to the site.

-Several hundred Irish studio pottery marks are now on BISPM, and many more names on the database awaiting photographs of the potters’ marks; I add them when I find them.
+Hundreds of Irish studio pottery marks are now on BISPM, and many more names on the database awaiting photographs of the potters’ marks; I add them when I find them.

 If anyone – collector or potter – would like to send in photos of potters’ marks missing from the database then I would be very happy to add them.